gauravtendolkar/gauravtendolkar.github.io/docs/_posts/2024-06-04-2-Variational-Inference-Expectation-Maximization-and-VAE.markdown

 ## Variational Auto-Encoders (VAE)

 The original VAE paper makes 2 significant changes to the problem.
 These changes enable us to estimate $\theta$ and $\phi$ using mini batch stochastic gradient descent rather than using the EM algorithm.
+In the next post, we shall learn more about implementation of variational inference using VAEs.